-Debt is pretty much a fact of life for most Americans.
-Most families don’t teach their children how to responsibly manage money, which leads to problems down the road.
+Debt is pretty much a fact of life for most Americans, especially in today’s post-COVID landscape.
+Most families do not teach their children how to responsibly manage money, which leads to problems down the road.
 The majority of today’s workforce has learned money management through trial and lots of error.

-It’s far too easy to get overextended on your finances, and most people don’t realize that they’re in trouble until it’s almost too late.
-When you’re already stretching your finances to the limit, any unexpected bump can send you down the road to bankruptcy.
+It is far too easy to get overextended on your finances, and most people do not realize that they are in trouble until it’s almost too late.
+When you are already stretching your finances to the limit, any unexpected bump can send you down the road to bankruptcy.

-If you’re wondering if you’re overextended or starting to struggle with debt, the following signs show you’re in danger:
+If you are wondering if you’re overextended or starting to struggle with debt, the following signs show you are in danger:

 - You don’t have any savings, or you have to pull from your savings every month for expenses

-- Other than your car payment and mortgage, you couldn’t pay off 100% of your debt within 1 year
+- Other than your car payment and mortgage, you could not pay off 100% of your debt within 1 year

-- You don’t actually know how much you owe
+- You do not actually know how much you owe

 - You use new credit cards to pay off old credit cards or loans